trungpv92/5GPacketParser/README.md

-# 5GFlowParser
+# 5GPacketParser

-**5GFlowParser** is an open-source Python tool for parsing NGAP and NAS protocol packets from 5G network traffic and extracting meaningful flow-level features from pcap files.
+**5GPacketParser** is an open-source Python tool for parsing NGAP and NAS protocol packets from 5G network traffic and extracting meaningful features from pcap files.
 This tool is designed for applications in network analysis, performance monitoring, anomaly detection, and research in 5G communication systems.

 ## Key Features
 - **Comprehensive Parsing**: Handles NGAP and NAS protocol layers encapsulated in SCTP and IP packets.
-- **Feature Extraction**: Captures flow features such as IP addresses, ports, timestamps, and protocol-specific metrics.
+- **Feature Extraction**: Captures features such as IP addresses, ports, timestamps, and protocol-specific metrics.
 - **5G Traffic Insights**: Focuses on 5G-specific protocols, enabling precise analysis of 5G network behavior.
 - **Customizable Workflow**: Offers flexibility in filtering packets and customizing output formats.